medwards1771/guides/source/tutorial/routes-and-templates.md

 ![super rentals homepage screenshot](../../images/routes-and-templates/ember-super-rentals-index.png)

 We arrive at the home page which shows a list of rentals.
+^^ The above line is confusing because it makes it seem as if your your home page already looks like this.
+Instead, I suggest showing an image of what the home page currently looks like (when I navigate to localhost:4200 my page is blank).
+Then, show that super rentals homepage screenshot on line 5 above and state that this is what we WILL create.
 From here, we will be able to navigate to an about page and a contact page.

 Let's make sure we have a fresh Ember CLI app called `super-rentals` by running: